Groumy/Groumy.github.io/_drafts/going-black.md

 With my group, we recently switched from the [Cypher System](http://cypher-system.com/) to [The Black Hack Second Edition](https://www.drivethrurpg.com/product/255088/The-Black-Hack-Second-Edition) to handle our RPG cravings.

-We did so for many reasons and let me extrapolate, because it might help others who are in the same situation.
+We did so for many reasons that I'm going to explain, because it might help others who are in the same situation.

 # Our group

-Lest start by describing our group, because it's important to understand a decision to understand the context in which it was made.
+Let's start by describing our group, because it's important to understand a decision to understand the context in which it was made.

 To describe our group I'm gonna steel the Cypher System concept of _character as a sentence_ and apply it to my players ;)